Get engagement insights delivered to your inbox

-Have you ever spent time at a company where all you got for a work anniversary was an instant message from your boss commenting on how fast the years go by?
+Have you ever spent time at a company where all you got for a years of service award or work anniversary was an instant message from your boss commenting on how fast the years go by?
 Or perhaps you received a trophy that sat on your desk, collecting dust.
 These empty forms of recognition fail to show true appreciation or motivate continued excellence, and you likely thought about leaving as a result.

 To retain and engage employees, provide them with meaningful recognition for their years of service — and the dedication those years demonstrate.
 Effective years of service awards convince employees to give their all for years to come.